duncan-r/SHIP/docs/source/overview.rst

    tuflow = loader.loadFile(tcf_path)  # returns TuflowModel instance

-   # You can loop through the control_files dict and do everything if you need
+   # You can loop through the control_files dict and do everything if you need.
-   # Here we'll just use the TGC ControlFile
+   # Here, to save typing, we'll just use the TGC ControlFile
    tgc = tuflow.control_files['TGC']

    # You can then loop through all of the TuflowParts if you need